 It also examines the more commonly applied subsections and paragraphs of the Code and includes a practical discussion of individual problems and situations.

-This course is facilitated by an international expert in boiler and pressure vessels and is run exclusively by The American Society of Mechanical Engineers (ASME) with Engineering Education Australia.
+This course is run exclusively by The American Society of Mechanical Engineers (ASME) with Engineering Education Australia.

 Participants are required to bring their own calculator.